When it comes to content marketing, SEO, and link building, there are dozens of important elements in play.

 Unfortunately, this came at the expense of user experience.

-It was possible to over-optimize anchor text and achieve impressive SERP rankings, yet have links that looked obnoxious, spammy, and out of place.
+It was possible to over-optimize with exact match anchor text and achieve impressive SERP rankings, yet have links that looked obnoxious, spammy, and out of place.

-Google saw what was happening and decided to make some major changes.
+Google saw webmasters manipulating anchor text and decided to make some major changes.

 In April 2012, the first Penguin update was released.

-And for anyone using keyword-rich anchor text, rankings plummeted.
+And for anyone using the same keyword rich anchor text, rankings plummeted.

 And when rankings began to fall, so did traffic, and revenue.